 “Amecia was on the ECMO machine for ten days, and it was the worst ten days of my life,” recalls Caroline.
 “She was on about six mattresses as the gravity helped the blood flow down the pipes for the ECMO machine – she was known as ‘the princess and the pea’ by the nurses!

 “The ten days that Amecia was on the ECMO machine really were like a roller coaster ride.
 One day there was good news, and the next day there was bad news.
 They tried two times to take her off the machine, but it didn’t work.
-We were worried because there are so many things that can go wrong, Amecia's body could have rejected the ECMO system.
+She had swollen to twice her size and we were worried because there are so many things that can go wrong.
+Amecia's body could have rejected the ECMO system

 “I remember the nurse asking me for a photo of Amecia so everyone could see her smile and the colour of her eyes – I thought that was so touching.
 The nurses helped me and her dad Richard through each day.
 I felt so helpless, so the nurses allowed me to help by brushing the front of her hair, they allowed be to bathe her, read, sing to her and play music while she was lying there.
 It all made such a huge difference.”